Discovered in 1995, the Bayu-Undan field plays a vital role in ConocoPhillips’ Australian operations.

 We are proud of our contribution to the Timor-Leste economy and community.
-The Bayu-Undan project has contributed more than US$18 billion in taxes and other payments to the Timor-Leste Petroleum Fund since 2004.
-We have also invested a further $77 million through local content activity including employment and training, procurement and community investment.
-Click here
+The Bayu-Undan project has contributed more than US$19 billion in taxes and other payments* to the Timor-Leste Petroleum Fund since 2004.
+We have also invested a further $99 million through local content activity including employment and training, procurement and community investment*.

-The Bayu-Undan field includes a central production and processing complex (CPP) comprised of two platforms – Drilling, Production and Processing (DPP); and Compression, Utilities and Quarters (CUQ).
-The field also comprises a Floating, Storage and Offloading facility (FSO) two kilometres from the CPP and an un-manned wellhead platform (WP1) seven kilometres east of the CPP.
+The Bayu-Undan field includes a Central Production and Processing complex (CPP) consisting of two platforms – Drilling, Production and Processing (DPP); and Compression, Utilities and Quarters (CUQ).
+The field also includes a Floating, Storage and Offloading facility (FSO) two kilometres from the CPP and an un-manned wellhead platform (WP1) seven kilometres east of the CPP.

-Bayu-Undan field development is undergoing three phases.
-Phase one commenced in 2004, with the construction of offshore facilities to produce and process condensate, propane and butane (LPGs).
+Bayu-Undan field development has occurred in three phases.
+Phase one commenced in 2004 with the construction of offshore facilities to produce and process condensate, propane and butane (LPGs).
 This phase also saw a total of 13 wells drilled for production, gas injection and water disposal.